PriscillaOng12/Backtesting-Engine/docs/performance.md

 ## Overview

-This document details the performance optimization techniques, benchmarking methodologies, and scalability engineering that enables the backtesting engine to process institutional-scale workloads efficiently.
-The optimizations demonstrate both systems engineering expertise valued by big tech and the performance-critical mindset essential for quantitative trading.
+This document details the performance optimization techniques, benchmarking methodologies, and scalability engineering that enable the backtesting engine to process large workloads efficiently.

-## Performance Philosophy
+## Approach

-> **"Premature optimization is the root of all evil, but mature optimization is the root of all performance."**

-Our approach balances algorithmic efficiency with maintainable code, focusing on:
+The approach used in building this engine balances algorithmic efficiency with maintainable code, focusing on:
 1. **Measurement-Driven Optimization**: Profile first, optimize second
 2. **Asymptotic Complexity**: Choose algorithms that scale
 3. **Memory Locality**: Cache-friendly data access patterns